 The choice between these possibilities has significant consequences to subsequent test of substitutability and consequently to the scope of the relevant market.
 Determining that a single relevant market needs to be defined for the online platform means that the all the alternatives that will be considered as potential substitutes only if these can meet the demand of all the customer groups participating on the platform.
 Therefore the potential alternatives for the online platform must also be (online) platforms.
 In such cases the core product or service for which substitution is tested, is in essence the interaction between those distinct customer groups in some form of matchmaking.
 By contrast if separate relevant markets are defined with regard to the various customer groups of the platforms substitutability is tested separately with regard to these groups.
 Therefore in this second scenario the potential alternatives for the online platform with regard to each of the customer groups of the platform may also include non-platform undertakings.

 Online platforms are two-multisided markets thus will almost inherently make use of a skewed pricing scheme where some customer groups pay more than other in order to participate on the platform.
 The question in this case however was whether the platform may charge different prices from trading parties within the same customer group, namely the real estate agents.
 In this regard a degree of price discrimination was found (according to the claimant – in a period of 8 year the price difference has amounted to approx. 640%).
 However the Dutch court, relying on the opinion of AG Wahl (Case C-525/16 MEO), indicated that a price difference does not inherently entail a competitive disadvantage as is required to prove for the purpose of establishing an abuse of dominance.
+This approach to differentiated prices was later also confirmed by the CJEU which followed the findings of the AG in this matter [par.
+25-30].
 According to the Dutch court the claimant did not provide sufficient evidence to prove such a competitive disadvantage and therefore concluded that the pricing scheme was not abusive [par.
 2.16].

 In the matter of the differential placement of the offers placed by real estate agents, the Dutch court similarly required proof that the ranking practice resulted in a competitive disadvantage.
 Despite the fact that the differentiated ranking on the platform resulted in an average of 16% less inquiries by potential buyers, the Dutch court found that such practices did not distort competition among real estate agents.
 According to the court sellers do not chose real estate agents based on their raking on the Funda platform but rather based on other aspects such as price and client relations.
 Furthermore based on the study presented to the court the non-NVM real estate agents were still prominent in certain parts of the Netherlands and there market share has not declined in the past eight years [par.
 2.17].
 Consequently in this matter as well the Dutch court found no proof of an abuse of dominance.